Legal cases with fixed pricing, standardized processes, and firm timelines

 There is no much difference between the offense of cyberbullying and cyberstalking both relates to cyber harassment.
 The difference between the two kinds of offense is the age of the offender or the perpetrator of the crime.
 Cyberbullying or anti-bullying is an offense done by the adolescent but when the same is done by a major it is known as cyberstalking.
 Legally, there is no difference between the two other than the age of the offender thus cyberstalking is a form of cyberbullying only.

-To have an understanding of cyberbullying laws in India it is necessary to what is the meaning of bullying and what is cyberbullying in India.
+To have an understanding of cyber law in India it is necessary to what is the meaning of bullying and what is cyberbullying in India.

 Bullying means inflicting physical or physiological pain and hurt in a systematic way to distress the victim which are mostly students and employees.
 And when the bullying is done online it is known as anti-bullying or cyberbullying.
 Cyberbullying in the office by the colleagues also comes under the harassment at the workplace in India.
 With the popularity of the internet in the youth, it is mostly teens who are the perpetrators as well as the victims of anti-bullying or cyberbullying and thus school bullying is very common.